Nineteenth-Century Literature and Culture

 Book History • Digital Humanities

 Thank you for visiting!
 I am a doctoral candidate and teaching fellow at the Department of English and Comparative Literature at UNC-Chapel Hill.
-I am trained in nineteenth-century literature and print history, I have been certified by UNC-Chapel Hill in digital humanities, and I teach courses in composition and rhetoric, introduction to fiction, and popular genres.
-My dissertation, “Defining the Industrial Book,” revises the history of the nineteenth-century book by privileging the material responses of diverse audiences who, I argue, reproduced the book according to their distinct material cultures.
-Like my dissertation, my peer-reviewed articles, future research, and teaching interweave material studies, print history, and literary criticism in order to recognize, preserve, and support a broad range of intellectual agencies.
+I am trained in nineteenth-century literature and print history, I have been certified by UNC-Chapel Hill in digital humanities, and I teach courses in composition and rhetoric, general fiction, women’s writing, and popular genres.
+My focus on the material implications of reading, writing, and print production across the nineteenth century informs my dissertation, titled “Defining the Industrial Book.”
+In it, I present an alternative history of the early-industrial book told from the perspective of domestic and laboring audiences.
+Far from passive consumers, I show that these audiences actively reproduced the book according to their own reading and writing cultures.

 Aside from my university teaching and research, I manage a digital archive, The Digital Women’s World; I have worked with the annual, NEH-funded public humanities program, The Jane Austen Summer Program; and I have led lifelong education programming in the Chapel Hill community.